kkga/kkga/notes/kak-sessions.md

 ---
-title: Automatic session management in Kakoune
+title: Automatic sessions in Kakoune
+description: So that I can keep ignoring proper session management
 date: 2021-09-05
 tags:
   - kakoune